 Division is a term loosely applied to a number of propagation methods where a plant is split into two or more pieces all of which have roots attached.
 "Division" means exactly what it says.
 At its most vigorous it means driving a spade through the centre of a clump, pulling one half of the plant out of the ground and planting it somewhere else in the garden.
 Provided adequate water is provided, it's surprising how many plants will tolerate this sort of barbarism!
 Not surprisingly, though, a higher success rate can be achieved with a more gentle approach.

 Division is most often used with plants which form grass-like clumps.
 Apart from the grasses themselves, these include Kangaroo Paws (Anigozanthos, Macropidia) and lilies (eg. Patersonia, Orthrosanthus).
-Other candidates for division are plants that sucker and those which naturally layer (ie develop roots where their branches touch the ground.
-Suckering plants include some species of Dampiera, Lechenaultia and Scaevola while those that self layer include species of Hibbertia and Isotoma.
+Other candidates for division are plants that sucker, those which naturally layer (ie. develop roots where their branches touch the ground) or those that produce aerial roots (eg. some orchids).
+Suckering plants include some species of Dampiera, Lechenaultia and Scaevola while those that self layer include species of Hibbertia, Viola and Isotoma.

 Nothing elaborate is required; secateurs (a spade or shovel for the bigger clumps!), a sharp knife, pots of various sizes, potting mix and, most importantly, somewhere to put the divisions while they develop a strong root system.
 This doesn't need to be a dedicated greenhouse, a position sheltered from wind and direct sun will do for many species.
 Even better is a few pieces of wood nailed together to support a clear sheet of plastic ...a sort of make-shift greenhouse.
 It might not look professional but the plants won't mind!